ju1ce/Mediapipe-VR-Fullbody-Tracking/README.md

 The project is configured to run from a local python installation in a /python subdirectory, but that kind of broke in the last few commits so probably better to just use global python and run mediapipepose.py directly.

 Any needed libraries are listed in install_libraries.bat.

-## TODO:

-Mediapipe actualy returns feet rotation as well, which I currently ignore.
-Whether it is accurate enough to actualy use should be tested, however.

-While calibrating with sliders is pretty fast and easy, automatic calibration using controller positions should be possible as well.